 - dental injuries; and

 Talk to your lawyer about whether your injuries will fit the catastrophic impairment definition.

 Complete a Free Case Evaluation form now

-Preszler Law Attorneys in Ontario Can Help Obtain Benefits
+Preszler Injury Lawyers in Ontario Can Help Obtain Benefits

 Receiving a catastrophic impairment determination is an important part of the clam process because the victim’s cap on available accident benefits – including attendant care, medical and rehabilitation, and housekeeping and home maintenance – rises considerably.

-Our accident lawyers at Preszler Law Firm in Ontario can help with your claim and ensure you and your family get the benefits to which you’re entitled.
+Our accident lawyers at Preszler Injury Lawyers in Ontario can help with your claim and ensure you and your family get the benefits to which you’re entitled.
 Call our firm at 1-800-JUSTICE® for a free consultation, or contact us online today.